-Ultimately, economic development is the binder in which the various facets of a community are brought together and organized to articulate a community's unique story.
-A community must implement a wellorganized marketing strategy that tells their story to grow their local economy.
-According to economic developers and site selectors, the most effective economic development marketing strategy is a well designed website.
-Face-to-face marketing strategies also received high marks, but for most site selectors, the website is the first point of contact during the site selection decision making process.
+Ultimately, economic development is the binder in which the various facets of a community are brought together and organized in order to articulate a community's unique story.
+A community must implement a well-organized marketing strategy that tells their story to grow their local economy.
+The most effective marketing strategy for economic development is a well designed website.
+This has consistently been reported by both economic developers and site selectors.
+Face-to-face marketing strategies also received high marks, but for most site selectors, the website is the first point of contact during the site selection decision making process, rather than personal interaction with staff.